 We're working on a way to charge a single payment spread out across monthly contributions, to reduce payment processor transaction fees.

 How can I cancel my monthly donation?

 We are sorry to see you go!
 Go to opencollective.com/subscriptions to manage your subscriptions.

 Where can I report a Collective?

 We strive to keep our community healthy, safe and in line with our mission.
-If you wish to report a collective’s activity please email us [email protected]
+If you have a complaint or concern please email us: [email protected]

-Why is my Collective not able to receive donations yet?
+Why is my Collective not able to receive donations right away?

 We are thrilled you have created your Open Collective!
-We are still in private beta and we have a selection process to ensure the quality of the collectives our users can back before they are active to receive donations.
-We are working hard to get everyone aboard!
+We are still in private beta and we have a selection process before new Collectives can receive donations.
+We are a small team, but working hard to get everyone aboard!

 Please read them carefully!